imememani/WakeOnLan/README.md

 5. `Build for release or keep it in Debug and hit F5.`
 ---
+# Bixby Support?

+Yes!
+Open your Bixby app and locate the 'Quick Commands' tab, from there add a new command, for example 'Start My Computer', the following action would be 'Open WOL'.
+You can add as many different varients of the command as you need or don't use Bixby at all.
+---
 # Doesn't Work?

 **Make sure your device supports Wake On Lan, ensure it's enabled in the BIOS/OS.**